Le Mans Prototype: History

 1998 saw a great expansion for the ACO's LMP classes.
 Following the cancellation of the IMSA GT Championship at the end of 1998, the ACO allowed for the creation of the American Le Mans Series.
 This series used the same class structure as the 24 Hours of Le Mans, meaning it was the first championship to use the LMP name.
 At the same time, the ACO greatly altered their LMP classes.
 The smaller LMP2 class were briefly eliminated, while a new class of closed-cockpit prototypes was allowed in, known as "LMGTP" (Le Mans grand touring prototype).
 These cars were evolutions of production-based road cars that the ACO considered too advanced and too fast to fall under the GT class regulations, forcing the ACO to promote them as prototypes.

-In 2000, changes were made to the LMP regulations, as the ACO once again split the open-cockpit LMP class.
-The two new classes became known as "LMP900" and "LMP675", with the numbers denoting the minimum weight requirements (in kilograms) for each class.
-The LMP900s were to be more powerful and faster in top speed, but also heavier and more cumbersome.
-The LMP675s were to be smaller and more nimble, yet lack the top speed of the larger class.
-Both classes were intended to be able to compete for overall wins.
-Audi, Chrysler, Cadillac, and Panoz opted to use the LMP900 formula, while MG were the only major manufacturer to attempt the LMP675 class.
-The LMGTP class also continued, with Bentley being the only manufacturer to build a closed-cockpit prototype after the regulation changes in 2000.

 In 2017, in order to limit the costs, FIA introduced a new set of LMP2 regulations, which will be locked in through 2020, aiming for a significant power increase, to the range of 150 horsepower (which is expected to lead to a four-second decrease in lap time at Le Mans).
 Gibson Technology is the exclusive engine supplier for LMP2, producing a four-litre normally-aspirated V8.

 Technical regulations

-Biofuels, specifically petrol with 10% ethanol and biodiesel (BTL), are allowed in both LMP1 and LMP2 categories.